-- Each of the five cloud business case sections is essential to compel diverse stakeholders to buy into your proposal.
+- Each of the five business case sections is essential to compel diverse stakeholders to buy into your proposal.
 Don't skip over the tough elements of the current state, or stay small in the vision. - Take a phased approach for your strategy: quickly spin up a pilot, learn, and expand on what works.
 This helps avoid the trap of trying to do too much at once and accomplishing nothing.

-a low risk way to

-try new vendors.

-Financial and legal obligations only last

-a year - and then

-they can choose to

-renew or walk away.
+Cloud computing annual subscriptions allow companies a low risk way to try new vendors.
+Financial and legal obligations only last a year - and then they can choose to renew or walk away.

-Vendor Evaluation and Selection In Ch.
+Cloud Software Vendor Evaluation and Selection

+In Ch.
 3 of this buyer's guide, we turned business problems and use cases into a comprehensive business case that will compel diverse stakeholders to buy into your vision and strategy.
 In this chapter, we'll provide best practices for finding a trusted technology partner to help make it a reality.